 (b) Should the User be uncertain as to whether an Embedded Power Station (either singularly or as part of a group) has a significant impact on the NETS and should be classed as a Relevant Embedded Power Station, the User shall submit a request to The Company for an Evaluation of Transmission Impact on behalf of the Embedded Power Station as per Paragraph 6.5.1(c).
 For avoidance of doubt, such significant impact will be deemed if the Embedded Power Station involves an Active Power, Apparent Power, Reactive Power, kiloamp or kilovolt value larger than as advised by The Company to the User.

-Any User who owns or operates a Distribution System shall not Energise the connection between a Relevant Embedded Power Station or Large Embedded Power Station and its Distribution System nor permit the use of its Distribution System by the same until , in the case of a Relevant Embedded Power Station an Evaluation of Transmission Impact has concluded (as per paragraphs 6.5.5.6, 6.5.5.7, 6.5.8.5), and otherwise;
+Any User who owns or operates a Distribution System shall not Energise the connection between a Relevant Embedded Power Station or Embedded Large Power Station and its Distribution System nor permit the use of its Distribution System by the same until , in the case of a Relevant Embedded Power Station an Evaluation of Transmission Impact has concluded (as per paragraphs 6.5.5.6, 6.5.5.7, 6.5.8.5), and otherwise;

-The Company has confirmed to the User that all Transmission Reinforcement Works associated with the Relevant Embedded Power Station or Large Embedded Power Station listed in the relevant Construction Agreement (if any were identified) have been completed, and
+The Company has confirmed to the User that all Transmission Reinforcement Works associated with the Relevant Embedded Power Station or Embedded Large Power Station listed in the relevant Construction Agreement (if any were identified) have been completed, and

 in the case of a Relevant Embedded Power Station, The Company and the User have confirmed that the requirements of the Evaluation of Transmission Impact have been fulfilled, or